Skip to content

 6. Introduce yourself

-You now need to let the recipient know who you are and why you’re contacting them.
-As you are inquiring about a job, you must state this clearly in the first paragraph.
+The next step is to let the recipient know who you are and why you’re contacting them.
+As you are inquiring about a job, you must say this clearly in the first paragraph.
 State your name and some basic information about yourself.
 This could be your current job role or the degree you’ve just obtained.

-If you have been referred by someone else, make this clear.
+If you’ve been referred by someone else, make this clear.
 Say something like, “My name is [Full Name], and I’ve been referred by your colleague [Full Name] for…” This will ensure your job inquiry email gets immediate attention.

 7. Market your skills and work experience

-This job inquiry email needs to effectively market you and highlight why you are the best match for this job vacancy.
+This job inquiry email needs to effectively market you and highlight why you’re the best match for this job vacancy.

 Summarize your resume/CV in a few important points so that the hiring manager understands your skill set.

 Speaking of your resume/CV, you mustn’t forget to attach a PDF copy to your job inquiry email and direct the recipient to read it.
 A cover letter is also highly recommended.
-Failing to add attachments will mean potential employers will most likely ignore your email.
+Not adding attachments will mean potential employers will most likely ignore your email.

 Rather than just announcing that you’re seeking employment, you want to showcase your expertise.
-You want to position yourself as the solution to the company’s problem.
+You want to position yourself as the solution to the company’s problems.

 Regarding language, don’t flatter the hiring manager too much.
 You want to convey genuine interest in the role subtly.
 Again, this job inquiry email is about showcasing how your skills will benefit the company.